What happens to my benefits if I move into a care home?

 If the local authority agrees to pay some or all of your care home fees, your income will be affected in the following ways:

-- You may have to contribute some of your income, including your state pension, towards the cost of your care, but you must be left with a minimum weekly income of at least £24.90 (England), £25.27 (Northern Ireland), £27.75 (Scotland) and £29.50 (Wales).
-This is known as a personal expenses allowance (PEA).
+- You may have to contribute some of your income, including your state pension, towards the cost of your care, but in 2021-22 you must be left with a minimum weekly income of at least £24.90 (England), £27.19 (Northern Ireland), £29.30 (Scotland) and £32 (Wales).
+This is known as the Personal Expenses Allowance (PEA) or, in Wales, the Minimum Income Amount (MIA).

 - Attendance Allowance and Carer’s Allowance will be stopped if you are receiving these benefits.